 Please note that you should always call the

 logoff method when you have completed your session.
 Your session will timeout after 15 minutes of inactivity if you do not logoff.

 Sold listings data is available for some boards.
+We provide up to a maximum of two years of sold listings in each board.
+Solds older than two years are not available in our system.
 In order to access solds data you will need a second API account and a separate set of login credentials.

 You should retrieve solds listings in a manner similar to the procedure described above for active listings.
 First, do an initial